 Kinda sounds like an evil laugh, no?
 Muah-ha-ha-ha-mmara!

 Muhammara is a Syrian dip that starts with a base of roasted red peppers and toasted walnuts (I mean, you know it's going to be good already, right?
 Those are two extremely delicious things.).
 With plenty of heat, garlic and a sweet note, it's got a complex flavor without actually being complex to make.
 It's especially easy when you cheat and buy your roasted red peppers in a jar.

 Traditionally, muhammara is served with bread as a dip or spread kind of like hummus.
 Or it's spooned on top of meats and fishes.
-I like it both ways, though you'll want to double or triple this recipe for a crowd because it only yields about 1.5 cups and it'll go fast.
+I like it both ways, though you'll want to double or triple this recipe for a crowd because it yields about 1.5 cups and it'll go fast.
 This isn't traditional, but I've also thinned it down with water before and then used it as a salad dressing, so really there are a lot of muhammara opportunities out there for you.

 On a more serious note, I don't think I can make evil laugh jokes or talk about a delicious Syrian recipe while totally ignoring the fact that there's a really shitty civil war that's been happening in Syria for the last seven years.
 A lot of people still need a lot of help.
 Here are 15 ways you can directly help Syrian refugees.

 paleo, gluten-free, vegan, vegetarian (whole30 with omissions) | yields a little over 1.5 cups